 If you are the victim in the case, you might be worried about what is going to happen with your loved one removed from the home.
 If you have kids, or bills, or other shared responsibilities, how are you supposed to communicate if there is a No Contact Order?

 Either way, you have come to the right place.
 We can help.

 When someone is released from jail after a domestic violence arrest in Crestview, the Judge usually issues an order of No Contact.
 It is important to understand that No Contact means that even third-party contact is prohibited, unless it is from an officer of the court.

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney in Crestview and Okaloosa County since 2001.
-My team and I at Flaherty Defense Firm have extensive experience defending domestic violence cases.
-We understand what is at stake and we know how important it is to make sure this is handled the right way.
-We will work on getting your family reunited as soon as possible.
+Along with my partner, Brandy Merrifield, we have extensive experience defending domestic violence cases.
+We understand what is at stake and we will work on getting your family reunited as soon as possible.